 With the Marine Band, Maj.
 Rakers has performed at the White House, in the Washington, D.C., metropolitan area, and across the country during the band’s annual concert tour.
 As an advocate for education outreach, she led the band’s Music in the Schools, Music in the High Schools, and Concerto Competition programs from 2007-14.
 Additionally, she served as a conductor and supervisor for the acclaimed fall and winter Chamber Music Series, which feature the virtuoso musicians of “The President’s Own.”

 She was nominated as an Assistant Director in 2003, and on June 13, 2004, she conducted her first band concert at the U.S. Capitol.
 During her tenure as an Assistant Director with “The President’s Own,” Maj.
-Rakers has been very active as a guest conductor, clinician, and public speaker, working with all-state and honor festivals as well as with some of the nation’s finest university wind ensembles, to include the University of Kansas in Lawrence and the University of Evansville.
+Rakers has been very active as a guest conductor, clinician, and public speaker, having worked with all-state and honor festivals and offered workshops at the Sibelius Academy of Helsinki, Finland and the University of Kansas in Lawrence.
 Maj.
-Rakers has also appeared as a guest conductor locally with the Maryland Symphony Orchestra and internationally with the Slesvigske Musikkorps of Haderslev, Denmark, and the National Youth Brass Band of Great Britain.
+Rakers has also appeared as a guest conductor with bands and orchestras throughout the nation, and internationally with the Slesvigske Musikkorps of Haderslev, Denmark, and the National Youth Brass Band of Great Britain.
 In 2009 she received the University of Evansville’s Distinguished Alumni Award and was granted an honorary induction into Tau Beta Sigma, a national music sorority.

 Watch Major Rakers' interview

 about concert programming and the history of the Marine Chamber Orchestra.

 about the 40th anniversary of women joining "The President's Own."

 FIrst Lieutenant Ryan J. Nowlin